hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_an_abstract_illustration_of_a__9f77f778-1bd7-4801-ad0e-9756122a1b43-0_1.content.md

 ## Connect With Us

 We love hearing from our visitors!
-If you have any questions or comments, please don't hesitate to reach out to us at [email protected] You can also follow us on social media for the latest updates and inspiration.
+If you have any questions or comments, please don't hesitate to reach out to us at me@pavolhejny.com You can also follow us on social media for the latest updates and inspiration.

 Thank you for visiting our website dedicated to the world of futuristic cityscapes.